DUI Car Insurance in Arizona

 Use state high-risk car insurance programs if denied

-If you're denied by traditional companies, you can still get coverage through the Arizona Automobile Insurance Plan, managed by AIPSO.
-This program connects high-risk drivers with insurers, although premiums are typically higher than the open market.
+If traditional insurers turn you down, the Arizona Automobile Insurance Plan, managed by AIPSO, connects high-risk drivers with coverage.
+Premiums through this program run higher than the open market, but it keeps you legally insured.

 5. 5